jhburns/ExperienceCapture/Server/README.md

 - Backupper, which is scheduled to dump MongoDB into S3 everyday at 2 AM.
 Warning: Backups are not automatically deleted.
 - Docker Registry, which is required to use custom built images in Docker Swarm.
 - Swarm Cronjob, which runs jobs given their crontab.
 It schedules the Backupper and Garbage Collector services.
-- Garbage Collector, which deletes stopped containers, dangling images, etc. This prevents the Virtual Machine from running out of space.
+- Garbage Collector, which deletes stopped containers, dangling images, etc. This prevents the server's host from running out of space.

 #### Exporter